chrisgaun/k8s-in-cloud-hands-on-training/docs/accessing-the-bootstrap-node.md

 Open a Git Bash terminal and browse to the location of the repository of your local machine.

-Once you are in the directory execute the following command:
+Once you are in the directory execute the following commands changing `<bootstrap-node ip>` to the IP address of the node in Digital Ocean:

 ```
+$ chmod 600 ../ssh/cluster.pem
 $ ssh -i ssh/cluster.pem root@<bootstrap-node ip>
 ```